Groups

 - Parameters:

-whether entries with an empty list of assiciated groups should be returned, by default True
+return_empties (bool) – whether entries with an empty list of associated groups should be returned

-This parameter decides whether empty entries should be removed (the complete row in net.group), by default True
+drop_empty_lines (bool) – This parameter decides whether empty entries should be removed (the complete row in net.group)

 - Returns: